 2018.09.28: The founder received copyright registration certificate for the Secular Library Classification from the United States Copyright Office.

-2018.10.17 The founder suspended work on US4CC.Brooklyn_Plan, and dedicated time to better describing the grievances for the US4CC.Format_of_Conventions.
+2018.10.17 The founder suspended work on US4CC.Brooklyn_Plan, and dedicated research to better describing the faults and inadequacies of the subsisting three-part government organization model.

 2019.01.27: The founder was made aware of the Académie française, and the possibility that they are determined to devise a reliable semantic structure for the French language.